gunnarku/gunnarku.github.io/index.md

 a thing or two about systems performance and security.
 Facebook enabled me to refine those skills in a different context.

-Public description of my career evolution is at my [LinkedIn page](https://www.linkedin.com/in/gunnarku/).
+Public description of my career evolution is on my [LinkedIn page](https://www.linkedin.com/in/gunnarku/).

 ## Research
- My research projects are focused on empirical challenges coming from existing large-scale industry projects.
-The key qualifier for me is that the results from any study I am involved with must be useful for software engineers.
+My research projects are focused on empirical challenges coming from the existing large-scale software projects in industry.
+The key qualifier for me is the practical application of results.
+Any study I am involved with must be eventually useful for software engineers.

 **Keywords:** Empirical Software Engineering; Assertions; Mining Software Repositories; Systems Programming